telerik/ajax-docs/controls/window/how-to/use-querystring-to-provide-arguments-to-radwindow.md

 ---
 title: Use Querystring to Provide Arguments to RadWindow
-page_title: Use Querystring to Provide Arguments to RadWindow | UI for ASP.NET AJAX Documentation
+page_title: Use Querystring to Provide Arguments to RadWindow | RadWindow for ASP.NET AJAX Documentation
 description: Use Querystring to Provide Arguments to RadWindow
 slug: window/how-to/use-querystring-to-provide-arguments-to-radwindow
 tags: use,querystring,to,provide,arguments,to,radwindow